What’s Mein Is Yours: 5 Uses of the German Genitive Case You’ve Got to Know

 1. The genitive pronouns

-Masculine: des (definite), eines (indefinite)
+Masculine | des (definite), eines (indefinite) |

 2. The genitive adjective endings

+So apart from those two cases, it’s always -en!
 We told you this case was fairly easy!

 3. The genitive noun endings

 Okay, this news is slightly less good.
 In the genitive case, you have to change nouns as well as adjectives.
 But don’t panic!
-Only neutral and masculine nouns change their forms in genitive, and almost all of them simply take an -s or an -es for the ending.
+Only neuter and masculine nouns change their forms in genitive, and almost all of them simply take an -s or an -es for the ending.

 Der Mensch ⇒ Des Menschen (the people)

-Der Name ⇒ Des Namens (the name)
+Der Name (the name)⇒ Des Namens

 Remember when I said earlier that the genitive case isn’t as common as the other cases?
 Well, one of the reasons behind this rarity is that genitive is slowly but surely disappearing from the German language.
 It’s much less common to hear genitive now than it once was.
 When you do encounter genitive, you’re much more likely to read it instead of hear it.